whitelunarium/pages_fork/hacks/west-coast/ai/submodule_3.md

 ## Content Coming Soon

-This submodule will be developed by the Thinkers team.
+This submodule will be developed by TheSprinters team.